CodingWithTim/CodingWithTim.github.io/_pages/blog.md

 I was admitted to Berkeley, MIT, Princeton, CMU, and UW for PhD to continue pursuing research in model training and evaluations.

 I want to take this moment to express my deepest gratitude to my advisors, PostDocs, PhD mentors, friends, and family.
 Without their support, I wouldn’t have been able to accomplish any of this.
 In hindsight, I was incredibly lucky to meet the right people at the right time to work on the right things.
 So, I want to share the knowledge and lessons I’ve learned throughout my research journey, as well as insights from those around me.
 See a [list](#wonderful-people) of these wonderful people.

-*This guide is what I wish my past self—two years ago—had read before starting research.
-Hopefully you will find this helpful!*

 ## Table of Contents
 1. [Should You Consider Research?](#should-you-consider-research)